Extract Documentation

 Pandas Dataframe containing data from all files with column headers the same as the variable names in the files (with prepended modbus prefix if mb_prefix = True)

-ecopipeline.extract.fm_api_to_df(config: ConfigManager, startTime: datetime = None, endTime: datetime = None) DataFrame
+ecopipeline.extract.fm_api_to_df(config: ConfigManager, startTime: datetime = None, endTime: datetime = None, create_csv: bool = True) DataFrame

 Function connects to the field manager api to pull data and returns a dataframe.